CBAM Defaults

 Is there a free CBAM calculator?

 Yes.
 The exposure calculator on this site is free and needs no signup.
-It uses the official default values from Implementing Reg (EU) 2025/2621 and the current ETS price, and returns your embedded emissions, estimated certificate cost, and the default-vs-actual savings.
+It uses the official default values from Implementing Reg (EU) 2025/2621 and the official CBAM certificate price, and returns your embedded emissions, estimated certificate cost, and the default-vs-actual savings.

 Who calculates the actual embedded emissions, the importer or the producer?